How to Successfully Apply to Council for Tree Removal

 4. Pay any money required

 5. Wait 1 – 2 weeks for n officer to come out and have a look.

-Pro Tip: If your reason on the application for removing the tree is because it’s “lifting pavers” or “filling the gutters” with leaves, the council will literally laugh at you and reject your application.
+If your reason on the application form for removing your tree is because it’s “lifting pavers” or “filling the gutters with leaves”, then you have literally no chance of getting approval.
+They will reject your application.